Corrade/netcode-rollback/README.md

 This is a solo project written in C# using Unity and [DarkRift 2](https://www.darkriftnetworking.com/), and illustrated using Photoshop.

-Based on [Divekick](https://store.steampowered.com/app/244730/Divekick/), a minimalistic fighting game.
+Based on [Divekick (2013)](https://store.steampowered.com/app/244730/Divekick/), a minimalistic fighting game.

 ## Table of contents